 We obviously use an Organic variety, as there are some Lapsang Souchongs that have artificial smoke flavors added.

-This tea is very potent & it imparts the smoky flavor to anything that it's in contact with.
+This tea is very potent and it imparts the smoky flavor to anything that it's in contact with.

-The recipe for this Smoked is quite simple & it can be visualized through this picture below.
+The recipe for this Smoked Sauerkraut is quite simple and it can be visualized through this picture below.

-So, white cabbage, carrots, onions, garlic, Lapsang Souchong & salt.
-That is all we need.
+So, white cabbage, carrots, onions, garlic, Lapsang Souchong and salt.
+That is all one needs.